nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Tag | A miscellaneous piece of information about the pool, passenger, or driver that isn't captured by the other fields but is good to have
 Price | The amount of money a passenger is willing to pay for the carpooling trip.
-Alphanumeric | A combination of letters and numbers only
+Alphanumeric | A combination of letters and numbers only Home Folder | The folder where the app's data will be stored